DudaAndrei03/proiectrcp2024-2024-echipa-9/README.md

    A response is identified by the Code field in the CoAP header being set to a Response Code which indicates the result of the server's attempt to deal with the request.

-   The response code is composed of 8 bits, with the upper three representing the class of the response and the lower 5 bits providing details about the overall class.
+   The response code is composed of 8 bits, with the upper three representing the class of the response and the lower 5 bits providing details about the overall class (if the message is a request sent by the client this field hold the specific method's codification).

    The three classes of response codes are: